mappls-api/mappls-android-sdk/docs/v1.0.13/Tracking-Widget.md

 19.  `fakeSpeedMetersPerSecond(Int)`: To set the fake animation speed in MetersPerSecond.
  20.  `viaPoints( MutableList<ViaPoint>)`: To set list of via points.
  21. `lastRiderLocation(Point)`: This parameter is used to pass the last known location (long,lat) coordinates of the rider.
+22. `riderIconSize(Float)`: To set a iconSize of riderIcon.
+23. `directionProfile(String)`: Below are the available profile:
+- DirectionsCriteria.PROFILE_DRIVING (Default):Meant for car routing
+- DirectionsCriteria.PROFILE_BIKING:Meant for two-wheeler routing.
+Routing with this profile is restricted to route_adv only. region & rtype request parameters are not supported in two-wheeler routing.

 ###  Method calls :-